RobinGhosh64/sapintegration_from_azure/README.md

 ## Step 5: Create a actual Logic App that can execute and exercise the entire Integration Flow into your SAP system.

-1. Go back to you list of Logic Apps and then create a new Logic App that will actually be calling the SAP RFC Function.
+1. Go back to your list of Logic Apps and then create a new Logic App that will actually be calling the SAP RFC Function.
-    We do have the sample payload from earlier steps.
+    We do have the sample payload from the earlier steps.

 2. It is ok to create this Logic App as an Http Trigger

 3. You can maybe have a step an extra step to convert from JSON to XML as the first step.

 4. Then add the important step.
 Choose SAP action as 'SAP Send Message'.
-When it prompts for action, force yourself and add action as the same as the action you wanted the SAP connector to describe.
+When it prompts for action, force yourself and add SAP action not via drop-downs but by forcing and typing in the same action that you wanted the SAP connector to describe.

 5. In our case it is 'http://Microsoft.LobServices.Sap/2007/03/Rfc/_x002F_SCL_x002F_MDM_API_CREATE_MAT'

-6. When it prompts for input, you the xml payload as input.
+6. When it prompts for input, you can enter the entire xml payload from before

-7. Add another step use Http Response and add the response from the SAP Send message step as input to be returned to the caller.
+7. Add another step to use Http Response and add the response from the SAP Send message step as input to be returned to the caller.
+   Return body response is what you want to see return.

 8. Verify it works and you should get passed validation.

-9. Make sure the see the message on the SAP side to confirm.
+9. Make sure you are able to see the message on the SAP system to confirm.

-10. we shouuld see **Material object: Added**
+10.We should see **Material object: Added**

   CONGRATULATIONS.
 Great job you have finished the LAB successfully!